-This programme has been designed for HCPC registered social workers who are qualified to PGDip level and who wish to achieve a masters level award.
+This programme has been designed for Social Work England registered social workers who are have a PGDip in Social Work and who wish to achieve a masters level award.
 We are looking for people who are committed to social inclusion and who are familiar with issues surrounding disempowerment, deprivation and inclusivity.
 You will bring leadership skills, the ability to empathise and an ability to deal with complex situations working in partnership with others.
 You will have a strong commitment to developing the social work profession and to developing evidence based practice.

 Sign up now to receive more information about studying at Middlesex University London.